 Will taking AP courses affect extracurricular activities?

-A number of our AP scholars are involved in many activities both in and out of school including athletics, music, Student Union, clubs, and graduation committees.
+A number of our AP scholars are involved in many activities both in and out of school including athletics, music, students' union, clubs, and graduation committees.
 Because of the program's flexibility, AP students can be involved in other areas that interest them without jeopardizing their studies.

 What are the benefits of AP?